alopezrivera/anchorage/README.md

 You will be then asked to choose whether to archive your collection online or locally.

 ##### _Online_
-By default websites will not be archived if a previous image exists in The Internet Archive to save time.
+By default websites will not be archived if a previous image exists in The Internet Archive.
+This is to save time, resting easy as some record of those sites exists.
 You will be prompted whether to override this and save a snapshot of all websites regardless.

 Based on your choice you will be given an estimate of the archive time.